-- One episode of Bionic Six combined this with In the Blood.
-The good professor wiped his evil brother Doctor Scarab's memory with the best of intentions to reform him, and was re-teaching him basic skills... and hard sciences.
+- One episode of Bionic Six sees the good professor wipe his evil brother Doctor Scarab's memory with the best of intentions to reform him and was re-teaching him basic skills... and hard sciences.
 This new Scarab was more competent, smarter, and managed to hook up with his old goons to do a near successful attack on the Bionic Six.
 So, this trope works both ways for the good and evil.

 - On one episode of Pinky and the Brain, Brain makes Pinky smarter, hoping that he will now be helpful in his plans for world conquest.
 But Brain finds that Pinky is too smart, always pointing out the flaws in Brain's plans.
 To restore balance, Brain applies the same process in reverse and makes himself dumb.
 Unfortunately, so has Pinky.

 - In Dexter's Laboratory, Dexter once attempted this on Dee Dee, as he was tired of her destroying his lab, via a brain transplant.
 She turned out to be far more competent than him at science.